hackclub/hackclub/workshops/weather_app/README.md

 }

 ```
-Here we have used `display:none` because we wish to hide everything before any input is taken.
+Here we have used `display: none` because we wish to hide everything before any input is taken.
 Rest all elements are basic `CSS` properties.

-Yayy!
+Yay!
 All the `CSS` part is completed and we have done designing the webpage.
 We just need to add the functionalities to our app.

-At this point the  css code would look something like [this](https://repl.it/@gautamjajoo/Weather#style.css).
+At this point, the CSS code would look something like [this](https://repl.it/@gautamjajoo/Weather#style.css).

 ## 5. Adding JS and learning how to work with APIs

 ### What are APIs and how do they work?

 API stands for Application Programming Interface.
 An API is a messenger that delivers your request to the provider that you’re requesting it from and then delivers the response back to you.
-In layman terms, an API is like a waiter in a restaurant where you are the customer and chef is the provider.
+In layman terms, an API is like a waiter in a restaurant where you are the customer and the chef is the provider.
 You order the food to the waiter and the waiter informs the chef and then serves the food back to the customer.

 Developers use APIs to make their jobs more efficient by reusing code and only changing the part that is relevant to the process they want to improve.

-For this project we would be using a weather API which is given by [OpenWeather](https://openweathermap.org/api).
+For this project, we would be using a weather API which is given by [OpenWeather](https://openweathermap.org/api).

 To start with, you will have to create an account on OpenWeather to generate an API key for yourself.